Third-hand smoke: Public awareness and solutions

-Awareness campaigns for THS are steadily growing in number and primarily focus on the health risks for young children.
+THS awareness campaigns are growing and primarily focus on the health risks for young children.
 A 2014 study published in Pediatrics demonstrated that parents are more likely to attempt to quit smoking if they become convinced that third-hand smoke is harmful to children and are more likely to have smoke-free home and car policies if they are aware of the dangers of third-hand smoke.
 It was recommended for parents to safeguard their children by ensuring they have a smoke-free zone.
-One such way recommended for smokers to protect family, friends and others is by smoking outside and showering and changing clothes before coming into contact with others.
+One such way recommended for smokers to protect family, friends, and others is by smoking outside and showering and changing clothes before coming into contact with others.
 However, research has shown that parents who are heavy smokers (> 10 cigarettes per day) are less likely to believe that third-hand smoke is harmful to children.
 Third-hand smoke is one of the issues promoting indoor smoking bans, especially supported by performers such as musicians, who are forced to bring third-hand smoke contamination into their homes through contaminated instruments and cases.